anszu/react_chat_redux/README.md

 };
 ```

-### Main Implementation
+### Provide shared state
 #### React Context

-A Context Object and a Context Provider Object are defined and exported in [AppContext.js](https://github.com/anszu/react_chat/blob/master/src/AppContext.js).
+A Context object and a Context Provider object are defined and exported in [AppContext.js](https://github.com/anszu/react_chat/blob/master/src/AppContext.js).
-_(A Consumer Object is not needed here, as consumer components will use the `useContext` Hook, which requires the main Context Object.)_
+_(A Consumer object is not needed here, as consumer components will use the `useContext` Hook, which requires the main Context object.)_

 ```javascript
 // create context objects